 To combat this double threat, manufacturers may need to offer better wages and benefits and more flexible opportunities, among other options.
 Encouragingly, when comparing data on benefits and hourly wages, manufacturing compares better than retail and services in several aspects7 (figure 5).
 Further, data on the working population across industries shows that the tenure of manufacturing employees is among the highest when compared to other private sector industries.8

 To compete, outreach and engagement are typically necessary for manufacturers to build stronger familiarity with their brand name and to attract talent.
-One manager interviewed suggested local messaging has the greatest impact, and believed it’s essential to tailor to the local markets.
+One manager interviewed suggested local messaging has the greatest impact and believed it’s essential to tailor to the local markets.
 The study analysis indicates that workforce expectations are aligned with manufacturers’ views on the best strategies to attract talent.
-These include offering internships or apprenticeships, certification or degree programs, and tours of manufacturing facilities for students (figure 6).
-One executive participating in our Interview mentioned the importance of community open houses at its facility, such as those organized as a part of yearly National Manufacturing Day activities throughout the country.
+These include offering internships or apprenticeships, certification or degree programmes and tours of manufacturing facilities for students (figure 6).
+One executive participating in our Interview mentioned the importance of community open houses at its facility, such as those organised as a part of yearly National Manufacturing Day activities throughout the country.
 These can help next generation to better understand the work place and the job opportunities.

 Other manufacturers have found that spending time in the community and working or donating at community events can improve visibility and brand familiarity, while giving back to the community.
 One executive attributed the increased number of job applicants to their company’s community work during the pandemic.
 In addition to giving back to the community, these events and partnerships can be a good way to show and explain some of the products manufactured at the facility.

 Our workforce survey analysis shows a similar trend (figure 7).
-To address this growing focus on well-being and preference for working from home, surveyed manufacturers are planning to offer extended time off, new working schedules, and enhanced parental leave to support their workforce.
+To address this growing focus on well-being and preference for working from home, surveyed manufacturers are planning to offer extended time off, new working schedules and enhanced parental leave to support their workforce.

 To drive the desired business outcomes, manufacturers should focus on elevating the workforce experience as well as recasting perceptions of the industry.
-Opportunities for improvement range from promoting career growth, learning, and well-being to building the next generation of talent.
+Opportunities for improvement range from promoting career growth, learning and well-being to building the next generation of talent.

 Location is a fundamental consideration for workers when selecting a job opportunity.
 Surveyed manufacturing executives point out that hiring talent, especially younger employees, in rural areas can be particularly difficult.
 Accordingly, the majority of respondents in the study mentioned that manufacturing jobs are far from where they live.
 Indeed, Department of Commerce data suggest that counties with a high concentration of manufacturing are more likely to be in rural or micropolitan areas.11 The survey findings indicate that in some cases, even with higher pay, manufacturers are finding it difficult to fill a position that requires a daily commute or relocation.

-Some companies have tried to better match people with their preferred location, recognizing it’s easier to hire and retain employees when they don’t have to relocate.
+Some companies have tried to better match people with their preferred location, recognising it’s easier to hire and retain employees when they don’t have to relocate.
 Understanding that it would be impossible to completely avoid a daily commute, many manufacturers are looking at new shift work approaches such as three days with 12-hour shifts or four days with 10-hour shifts.12 In addition, companies are offering employees opportunities to work from the nearest location to their home and to take advantage of fluid shift timings.13

 Manufacturers are also working to address well-being by transforming the physical working environment.
 Increased investments in this area include the actual physical space and the tools, equipment, and safety measures that are part of the work environment.